Islamic Studies, Certificate

 There are no specific admission requirements other than a student's desire to learn about Islam and Islamic societies and culture.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
-Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
-A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.
+Undergraduate certificates are not awarded before completion of an undergraduate degree.
+A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

 Learning Outcomes